formkiq/docs.formkiq.com/docs/platform/error_handling/dlq.md

 ![SQS Dead Letter Queue](./img/dlq-dead-letter-queue.png)

-FormKiQ uses a message-driven architecture where communication between different components of a system occurs through asynchronous message passing.
+FormKiQ uses a message-driven architecture, where communication between different components of a system occurs through asynchronous message passing.
 By decoupling components and using asynchronous communication, message-driven architectures are inherently more resilient to failures.
 If one component fails or becomes overloaded, it doesn't necessarily impact the entire system, as messages can be queued and processed later.

 [Amazon Simple Queue Service (SQS) Dead Letter Queues (DLQs)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) are a feature provided by AWS SQS to help manage messages that cannot be processed successfully by consumers.
 In a message-driven architecture, where different components communicate via message queues, DLQs play a crucial role in handling messages that fail processing for various reasons such as processing errors, or exceeding processing rate limits.

 FormKiQ has a single DLQ that provides a centralized location for managing and analyzing messages that couldn't be processed successfully.
-These messages then can be investigate the reasons behind message failures by examining the contents of the DLQ and then if the message is valid sent to be reprocessed.
+These messages then can be investigated to determine the reasons behind message failures; this is done by examining the contents of the DLQ, and  if the message is valid, it can be sent to be reprocessed.

 ## Dead-Letter Queue Alerts